Shiso Blossom

 Seasonality

-Late summer through early autumn (August-September)
+Late summer to early autumn (August-September in Japan)

 Best Months